 Stupid servants.
 Who cares about what they think, she tried to convince herself.

 Events in real life always proved wishful thinking wrong in the most unpleasant way.

-The problem was: part of her was afraid of exactly what they said.
+The problem was: part of her was afraid of exactly what they just said.
 Perhaps the Princess really was just tolerating her for the moment, and would seek to remove her as soon as they tied the knot in the eyes of God.
-Nothing brought cruelty out like jealousy; and in a world like this, facing the guillotine might even be a 'good end' compared to, say, being vanished off onto the black market as a slave.
+Nothing brought cruelty out like jealousy; in a world like this, facing the guillotine might even be a 'good end' compared to, say, being vanished off onto the black market as a slave.

 No, no, Kaede closed her eyes and shook her head.
 I can't think the worst of people.
 It's neither fair nor right.